vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Nityaklinnā is placed on the left side of the central triangle between two other goddesses, Kāmeśvarīand Bhagamālinī.
 The other goddesses of the inner retinue of Tripurasundarī\(meant by “etc.”\) are thirteen Nityās.
 50 They are to be worshipped either in the central triangle or on the sixteen-petaled lotus, meant here by “the intermediate space of the square.”

 The use of so-called optional rites \( *kāmyakarmaṇi* \), that is, rites undertaken to attain a desired object, is normal in the present Tantric context, since the worship of all these deities gives *siddhis* , which are desired \( *kāmya* \) by the adept.
-The Dīdescribes these rites as consisting of “fl owers, visualizing meditation \[ *dhyāna* \], syllables, etc., adapted to such optional rites as subjugation, etc.” The next stanza is more explicit:
+The Dī describes these rites as consisting of “fl owers, visualizing meditation \[ *dhyāna* \], syllables, etc., adapted to such optional rites as subjugation, etc.” The next stanza is more explicit:

 Having honored the deities with alcohol, pieces of cooked meat, perfumes, and incense, //167// the worship of the *cakra* is thus accomplished. \[The offi